vrej/gate-hub/README.md

-# WhyBrandsPortal
+# GateHub

 ## Overview

-WhyBrandsPortal is a full-stack web application for managing software applications, user access requests, and admin operations within an organization.
+GateHub is a full-stack web application for managing software applications, user access requests, and admin operations within an organization.
 It features a modern React frontend, a robust Express backend, and PostgreSQL for persistent storage, with shared types and validation using Drizzle ORM and Zod.

 ---